Generic selectors

 The ground was purpose-built to host the 1950 World Cup final, a game in which not only did Brazil sadly lose, but also the record attendance for the Maracana was set, with reports suggesting that up to 200,000 people made their way into the stadium as spectators for the match.

 The stadium played host to the World Cup final again, 64 years later, in 2014.
-This time, the stadium was all-seated, and a mere 74,738 showed up, which, although it is still impressive, is almost a third of the number that turned up in 1950 to put things into perspective.
+This time, the stadium was all-seated, and a mere 74,738 showed up, which, although impressive, is almost a third of the number that turned out in 1950 to put things into perspective.

-Although famous for both World Cup finals, the Maracana has also been a host for multiple Copa Americas and the 2016 Summer Olympics.
+Although famous for hosting World Cup finals, the Maracana has also hosted multiple Copa America tournaments and the 2016 Summer Olympics.
 The opening ceremony for the Games was held at the stadium, in one of the most important cultural moments in Brazilian history.

 However, the ground quickly fell into disrepair after the 2016 Olympics, with reports showcasing an abandoned pitch within a vandalised stadium.
 Riddled with debt, the stadium is no longer as notorious as it once was, but its legacy is undeniable.